 It is a Christmas custom, in many places in Italy, to prepare zabaglione.

 A cream to be tasted especially in the cold winter evenings, which can create the right festive atmosphere.

 What I like most about this cream is its round and strong flavor given by Marsala, a fortified wine with an intense and unmistakable aroma.

-You can serve zabaglione in small glasses as a spoon dessert, enriching it with some cream , you can enjoy it with cookies or serve it as an accompaniment for cakes and desserts.
+You can serve zabaglione in small glasses as a spoon dessert, enriching it with some cream , you can enjoy it with this marble cookies or serve it as an accompaniment for cakes.

 What are the ingredients to prepare Zabaione?

 The ingredients to make the Zabaione are just 3, simple ingredients.